 Permission has been given for the uploaded document to be reproduced and made publicly available on the Source website

-This component of the CBR Guidelines focuses on education and how to make it inclusive.
-It describes "the role of CBR is to work with the education sector to help make education inclusive at all levels, and to facilitate access to education and lifelong learning for people with disabilities."
-It outlines key concepts and then presents the core concepts, examples and areas of suggested activities in each of the following five elements: Early childhood care and education; Primary education; Secondary and higher education; Non-formal education; and Lifelong learning.
-This guideline is useful for anyone interested in the education component of CBR
+This component of the CBR Guidelines focuses on social component.
+It describes "the role of the CBR is to work with all relevant stakeholders to ensure the full participation of people with disabilities in the social life of their families and communities.
+CBR programmes can provide support and assistance to people with disabilities to enable them to access social opportunities, and can challenge stigma and discrimination to bring about positive social change."
+The guideline outlines key concepts, and then presents the core concepts, examples and areas of suggested activities in each of the following five elements: Personal Assistance; Relationships, marriage and family; Culture and arts; Recreation, leisure and sport; Justice.
+This guideline is useful for anyone interested in social component of CBR

 Source e-bulletin on Disability and Inclusion